YottaDB/YDBDoc/GTMAdminOps/dbrepl.rst

 Alternatively, the environment variable gtm_zlib_cmp_level can specify the desired compression level (in the same value range as N above) and the source server can then be started without -cmplvl.
 This has the same effect as starting it with -cmplvl specified.
 An explicitly specified value on the command line overrides any value specified by the environment variable.

-Whenever the source and receiver server connect with each other, if the source server was started with a valid non-zero compression level, they first determine whether the receiver server is running a version of YottaDB/GT.M which handles compressed records and has been started with a non-zero compression level.
+Whenever the source and receiver server connect with each other, if the source server was started with a valid non-zero compression level, they first determine whether the receiver server is running a version of YottaDB which handles compressed records and has been started with a non-zero compression level.
 Only if this is true, do they agree to use compressed journal records.
 They also verify with a test message that compression/decompression works correctly before sending any compressed journal data across.
 They automatically fall back to uncompressed mode of transmission if this test fails or if, at any point, either side detects that compression or decompression has failed.
 That is, any runtime error in the compression/decompression logic results in uncompressed replication (thereby reducing replication throughput) but never jeopardizes the functional health of replication.

 The Source and Receiver Servers log all compression related events and/or messages in their respective logs.
 The source server also logs the length of the compressed data (in addition to the uncompressed data length) in its logfile.

 .. note::
    If you plan to use the optional compression facility for replication, you must provide the compression library.
-The YottaDB/GT.M interface for compression libraries accepts the zlib compression libraries without any need for adaptation.
+The YottaDB interface for compression libraries accepts the zlib compression libraries without any need for adaptation.
 These libraries are included in many UNIX distributions and are downloadable from the zlib home page.
-YottaDB/GT.M supports the use of the IBM provided zlib library for AIX.
+YottaDB supports the use of the IBM provided zlib library for AIX.
 If you prefer to use other compression libraries, you need to configure or adapt them to provide the same API provided by zlib.
 Simple instructions for compiling zlib on a number of platforms follow.
-Although YottaDB/GT.M uses zlib, zlib is not YottaDB/FIS software and YottaDB/FIS does not support zlib.
+Although YottaDB uses zlib, zlib is not YottaDB software and YottaDB does not support zlib.
 These instructions are merely provided as a convenience to you.

-If a package for zlib is available with your operating system, YottaDB/FIS suggests that you use it rather than building your own.
+If a package for zlib is available with your operating system, YottaDB suggests that you use it rather than building your own.

 AIX/XL compiler: